Huisun317/SNN/8D example:non-example/Readme.md

 \end{equation}
 $$

-we approximate $(Y_t, Z_t)$ with  a Sigmoid function, the algorithm converges.
+where $\sigma$ a Sigmoid function, the algorithm converges.

 However, when ReLu is used in place, the control parameters blow up (NAN or are demonstrated to be very large) since this function is non-smooth and unbounded.